Bill1235813/academic-homepage/content/author/admin/_index.md

 and the next three years in Simon Fraser University which is located in Vancouver.
 Both are beautiful cities with tasty food！

-My reserach interests mainly focus on machine learning and computer vision.
+My research interests mainly focus on machine learning and computer vision.
 Now I am working in <a href="http://vml.cs.sfu.ca/" target="_blank">SFU Vision and Media Lab</a> with <a href="http://www.cs.sfu.ca/~mori/" target="_blank">Prof.Greg Mori</a>
 on computer vision using deep learning methods.